 Unfortunately, when the time comes time to hire a contractor for large improvement projects like roof replacement, it’s important to stay on top of things.

-Here’s how you can tell when it’s time to install a new roof or if you can get away with a simple patch repair.
+Here’s how you can tell whether you need a new roof or just a simple repair

 The Symptom: Moss or algae growing on the shingles.